CurtisAccelerate/global_agent_framework/README.md

 ### Prompt Engineering Notes

 Of note, during technical testing of the pipeline, I discovered that GPT-5 would easily get confused with structured data in ranges when the ranges are out-of-order, example A 90-100, B 80-90, C 120-150.
 I added specific instructions to correct this.
 This is an area OpenAI can cleary do some work to improve.

+### Key features:

+Build and run multiple custom pipelines:

+- Custom per‑stage model settings: choose model, reasoning effort, temperature, token limits, tool_choice, parallel tool calls, and timeouts.
+- Pipelines authored with simple Markdown prompts per stage; define/swap pipelines in a few lines of Python or via a JSON POST to the API.
+- Multi‑draft Stage 1 for stronger context plans (configurable via `STAGE1_DRAFT_COUNT`).
+- Pluggable tools: built‑in web search, Serper/serp.dev stubs, Polymarket, Deribit, Odds API; plus add your own Python function tools with JSON schema.
+- Global Reasoning pipelines offering enhanced reasoning
+- OpenAI‑compatible endpoints and SSE streaming (with optional heartbeats) for easy client integration.
+- Structured artifacts and logs in `logs/` (`stage_responses.jsonl`, `pipeline_trace.md`), toggled by `FILE_LOGGING_ENABLED`.
+- Works offline for demos/tests (stubbed search) and deploys cleanly to Cloud Run.

+Built for speed and clarity first: it’s not yet production‑hardened; review and harden before use in sensitive environments.

+This agent framework was developed rapidly, as a means toward proving out my prompt engineering work aimed at boosting the capabilites of GPT-5 and other LLMs in the real-world FutureX event competition.

 ## Caution